Students in nursing and some midwifery courses must meet a specific level of English language proficiency.

 The test must be accepted by the institution offering the course and you must meet the minimum result required.

-The following institutions accept an English test sat within two years of the course start date:
+The following institutions accept an English test sat within one year of the course start date:

 • Charles Darwin University